Add automatic marks

 The term surface finish is used in steel detailing.
 For steel parts surface finishes include fire-proofing and unpainted areas.

-, connections, reinforcement, and neighbor reinforcement) and save the mark properties in a property filefile that contains properties or settings in the property pane or a dialog box
+, connections, reinforcement, and neighbor reinforcement) and save the mark properties in a property fileobject type specific file that contains values of properties or settings used in the property pane or a dialog box

 Property files are saved in the current model folder.
-The user can copy property files to the project or firm folders for future use.
+The user can create and modify property files and copy them to the project or firm folders for future use.

-User-defined attributes can be stored as a property file.
+User-defined attributes related to a specific object type are stored in a separate property file.

 for later use.